ten1ser/dcnitro/README.md

 ## Overview 🚀

-This Discord selfbot script automatically participates in giveaways and redeems Discord Nitro codes as fast as possible.
-It aims to operate stealthily to avoid detection by using randomized headers, user agents, and device identifiers. **Use at your own risk**—selfbotting violates Discord's Terms of Service and may result in an account ban.
+Welcome to the **Discord Giveaway and Nitro Sniper Selfbot**, a powerful automation tool designed to **automatically join Discord giveaways** and **instantly redeem Discord Nitro codes**.
+With state-of-the-art **stealth features** to minimize detection risk, this selfbot provides an efficient solution for maximizing your chances of **winning Discord giveaways** and **securing Discord Nitro codes**.
+Please note that **selfbotting is against Discord's Terms of Service**, and using this bot may result in an account ban. **Use at your own risk**.

-This tool is ideal for users looking for a **Discord Nitro sniper** and **giveaway bot** that integrates directly with their account, automating **Nitro code redemption** and giveaway participation to maximize success.
+This tool is ideal for users searching for a reliable, fast, and stealthy way to automate **Nitro code redemptions**, **giveaway participation**, and **event tracking** on Discord.
+Whether you are interested in winning **free Discord Nitro** or becoming the fastest in **giveaway sniping**, this selfbot delivers.

-## Features 🌟
+## Key Features 🌟

-- 🎉 **Giveaway Participation**: Joins Discord giveaways by clicking buttons or adding emoji reactions.
+- 🎉 **Automatic Giveaway Participation**: Automatically enters Discord giveaways by clicking buttons or adding emoji reactions, maximizing your chances of winning prizes.
-- ⚡ **Instant Nitro Sniper**: Quickly detects and attempts to redeem Discord Nitro gift codes.
+- ⚡ **Instant Nitro Code Sniper**: Instantly detects and attempts to redeem Discord Nitro gift codes as soon as they are posted, ensuring you are among the first to redeem.
-- 🕵️ **Stealth Features**: Uses randomized User Agents, device identifiers, and request headers to reduce detection risks.
+- 🕵️ **Stealth Features for Low Detection**: Utilizes randomized User Agents, device identifiers, and custom HTTP headers to disguise bot activity, effectively reducing the risk of detection by Discord.
-- 🔔 **Webhook Notifications**: Sends real-time notifications to a configured webhook to track snipes and winnings.
+- 🔔 **Webhook Notifications**: Provides real-time notifications via a configured webhook to keep you updated on successful snipes, giveaway wins, and other critical events.
-- 📝 **Logging**: Logs important actions to both console and file for review.
+- 📝 **Comprehensive Logging**: Logs all actions, such as giveaway participation and Nitro redemptions, to both console and log files for easy tracking and debugging.
-- 🔍 **Hidden Features**: Added stealth options for reducing detection from Discord's anti-bot systems.
-- 📤 **DM Giveaway Host**: Automatically sends a direct message to the giveaway host when a giveaway is won, based on mentions in the original giveaway message.
+- 🔍 **Advanced Detection and Monitoring**: Analyzes both message content and embedded fields to ensure thorough detection of giveaways and Nitro codes across different Discord channels.
+- 📤 **Automated Direct Messages**: Sends direct messages to giveaway hosts after winning, showing gratitude and providing a personalized touch.
+- 📊 **Customizable Settings**: Offers detailed configuration options through `config.json` to allow for full control over the bot's behavior.

 ## Disclaimer ⚠️

-This bot is for **educational purposes** only.
-Using unauthorized bots on a Discord user account is against Discord's Terms of Service and may result in your account being permanently banned.
-The author is not responsible for any misuse or bans resulting from the use of this bot.
+This bot is intended for **educational purposes only**.
+Using it may violate Discord's Terms of Service and result in account suspensions or bans.
+The author takes no responsibility for any misuse or consequences resulting from the use of this tool. **Use at your own risk**.

 ## Requirements 📋

-- Python 3.7+ (recommended for optimal performance with Discord bots)
-- `aiohttp`, `discord.py` (selfbot version), and other dependencies listed in `requirements.txt`
+- **Python 3.7+**: Ensure compatibility and optimal performance by using Python 3.7 or higher.
+- **Dependencies**: Install dependencies such as `aiohttp`, `discord.py-self`, and others via `requirements.txt`.

 ## Installation 💻